-"When will my scholarship be paid?" is the most commonly asked question.
+"When will my scholarship be paid?" is a commonly asked question.

-If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account after census date when your enrolment and eligibility for the trimester (semester) is confirmed.
+If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account within 4 weeks after census date (15 August 2016) for selected scholarships only.

 Financial hardship eligibility

 If your scholarship was offered on the grounds of financial hardship we are required to re-confirm your circumstances prior to payment.

 Financial hardship can be confirmed in any of the following ways:

 - A copy of your latest Centrelink Income Statement, if you receive a

 (Family Tax Benefit statements are not acceptable as this benefit is based on estimated taxable income and not actual taxable income)